rust-lang/book/nostarch/chapter05.md

 Listing 5-1: A `User` struct definition
 </caption>

-To use a struct once we've defined it, we create an *instance* of that struct by specifying concrete values for each of the fields.
+To use a struct once we’ve defined it, we create an *instance* of that struct by specifying concrete values for each of the fields.
 Creating an instance is done by stating the name of the struct, then curly braces with `key: value` pairs inside it where the keys are the names of the fields and the values are